ghpipeline/pipeline/README.md

 ## Data Base Transformation ##

 Now that we have our data in Google Big Querey, we will need to do some basic table joins for the sake of our projects.
-For this, we will use DBT.
-DBT has a free forever policy for developers if you are using only one seat.
+For this, we will use DBT Cloud.
+DBT Cloud has a free forever policy for developers if you are using only one seat.
 This is perfectly accetable for us.

+First create an account and login to DBT Cloud.

+After the account has been created, you go to the "connections" tab to sync Big Querey to DBT Cloud.
+You will need your Google Cloud Project ID,

 ## Visualization ##